Skip to content

 WAL

-Write-Ahead Log (WAL) serves as the durable storage of MemTable.
-A write to MemTable must be persisted also to the WAL to become fully durable.
+WAL serves as the durable storage of all MemTables in a region.
+It consists of data in MemTables ordered by generation.
 Every time we write to the WAL, we call it a WAL Flush.

 Each WAL entry is stored within the WAL directory of the region located at _mem_wal/{region_id}/wal.